Avatar of Woe

 Creature — Avatar

-If there are ten or more creature cards total in all graveyards, Avatar of Woe costs less to cast.
+If there are ten or more creature cards total in all graveyards, this spell costs less to cast.

 Fear (This creature can't be blocked except by artifact creatures and/or black creatures.)

 : Destroy target creature.
 It can't be regenerated.